viralshah912/AutoCodable/README.md

 # 🧠 How It Works

-The @AutoCodable macro uses Swift’s macro system to introspect the declarations of your struct or enum and automatically generate a CodingKeys enum with string representations transformed to the specified AutoCodableCaseStyle.
+The @Codable macro uses Swift’s macro system to introspect the declarations of your struct or enum and automatically generate a CodingKeys enum with string representations transformed to the specified AutoCodableCaseStyle.

 Supported case styles: